-VictimLinkBC@bc211.ca (email)

-VictimLinkBC - Multilingual service available across B.C. and the Yukon 24 hours a day, 7 days a week and can be

-1-800-563-0808 (call or text)

-LURING

-• They will do things to build trust, such as solicit information about the victim's life while showing interest.
-This attention is often misinterpreted by the victim as genuine care on the part of the abuser sexual exploitation slavery/similar fraud/deceptionabuse of powerforce recruitment harbouring practices removal of organs threatsabductioncoercion transportation receipt transfer servitude forced labour
+VictimLinkBC@bc211.ca (email) 1-800-563-0808 (call or text) 1-833-900-1010 sexual exploitation slavery/similar fraud/deceptionabuse of powerforce recruitment harbouring practices removal of organs threatsabductioncoercion transportation receipt transfer servitude forced labour

-GROOMING

 Abuser forms a bond with the victim and works to build a false sense of trust.
-This can look like the trafficker acting as a friend, supporter, protector, romantic interest, etc.
+This can look like the trafficker acting as a friend, supporter, protector, romantic interest, etc. GROOMING